bartoszcharleza/quiz-block-plugin/README.md

 # quiz-block-plugin

-# Description
+### Description
 A WordPress plugin that adds a simple multiple-choice quiz block to the Gutenberg editor.
-Great for engaging readers.

-# Features
+### Features
-Add questions
+* Add questions
-Multiple-choice options
+* Multiple-choice options
-Instant feedback
+* Instant feedback